curv3d/curv/docs/language/Objects.md

   at the point where the `include` statement occurs.
 * If `x` is an object, then the effect is to concatenate the fields onto the base object, in the manner of `concat[base,x]`.
+  If an object literal contains include statements, then the field values of the resulting object are determined by first processing all of the definitions, then processing the first include statement and concatenating those fields (they will override definitions from the first phase), then processing the second include, and so on.
 * In the initial TeaCAD implementation, we may restrict `x` to be only a list, or to be only a simple object (no dependencies or parameters).